smileinnovation/weblog/_posts/2019-12-18-smile-innovations-watch-22.md

 ---
 layout: post
 url: https://medium.com/@/2acf197c406b
-title: Smile Innovation’s watch #22
+title: "Smile Innovation’s watch #22"
+subtitle: |-
-subtitle: Wow!
+Wow!
 What a 🏃‍♂️final sprint until the finish line of the year for us!
 It’s a long time without a Techwatch.
 Enough to made us lost count…
 slug: smile-innovations-watch-22
+description: |-
-description: So, let’s try to catch up, with a slightly redesigned newsletter.
+So, let’s try to catch up, with a slightly redesigned newsletter.
 Please welcome our new categories system: 💡Innovation, 🗽Privacy and Freedom, 🔓Opensource Software, 😁Fun and WTF, 💰Merge and Aquis
-tags: self-driving-cars,artificial-intelligence,drones,netflix,tech4good
+tags:
+- self-driving-cars
+- artificial-intelligence
+- drones
+- netflix
+- tech4good
 author: thmil
+category: techwatch
 ---

-# Smile Innovation’s watch #22

 Wow!
 What a 🏃‍♂️final sprint until the finish line of the year for us!
 It’s a long time without a Techwatch.
 Enough to made us lost count of exciting news, innovation and tools we wanted to share with you folks 😱!